Owning a Racehorse

-Owning a race horse is an exciting and rewarding experience.
+Owning a racehorse is an exciting and rewarding experience.
 There are many ways in which you can be involved with one of our racehorses.
-We encourage our owners to get involved in every aspect of owning a race horse.
+We encourage owners to get involved in every aspect of owning a racehorse.
 We provide our owners with weekly correspondence detailing progress and any other vital information and monthly video training reports.

-Every Saturday at the Coombelands Stables we open our doors to our owners to come and see the horses in training and enjoy breakfast with the team at the stables.
+Every Saturday at the Coombelands Stables we open our doors to our owners to come and see their horses in training and enjoy breakfast with the team at the stables.